LOGO

 logo generator.
 There goes my career.

-"Thanks for the logo, Raja, but it doesn't look like something
+8. "Thanks for the logo, Raja, but it doesn't look like something from your portfolio"

 Are